ail-project/equaeris/README.md

 ## TL;DR
 equaeris is a modular scanner to find open databases and extract their content
 ## Description
 equaeris is subdivided into two big modules, one for discovery and one for extraction.
 Based on the needs they can either be used by themselves or be combined.
-Right now the supported databases are MongoDB, redis, RethinkDB, CassandraDB, CouchDB and elasticsearch.
+Right now the supported databases are MongoDB, redis, RethinkDB, CassandraDB, CouchDB, elasticsearch and amazon s3.
 ## Example
 ### Discovery
 Imagine a server that is running an open mongoDB instance, a default password protected cassandraDB instance and a non-default password protected redis instance.
 To check which databases are open and unprotected, you can either use automatic_discovery() when you already have a nmap xml file or call the individual database access functions.